 One of the most basic and important aspects of interpreting a piece of music is determining the speed, or tempo.
 A composer’s most accurate way to indicate the desired tempo is to give the beats per minute (BPM).
 This means that a particular note value (for example, a quarter note) is specified as the beat, and the marking indicates that a certain number of these beats must be played per minute.

 Mathematical tempo markings of this kind became increasingly popular during the first half of the 19th century after Johann Nepomuk Mälzel invented the metronome.
+A metronome is a device that produces a sound at regular intervals.
+Musicians use metronomes to practice playing at different tempos.
 Beethoven was the first composer to use the metronome, and in 1817 published BPM tempo indications for all of his symphonies.
 Early metronomes were rather inconsistent, but modern electronics make BPM markings extremely precise.

 Musical pieces do not always have a mathematical time indication.
 In classical music, it is customary to describe the tempo of a piece by one or more words.
 Most of these words are Italian, because many of the most important composers of the 17th century were Italian, and this period was when tempo indications were first used extensively and codified.